 - 6. a.
-Notwithstanding any other provision of law to the contrary, an individual health benefits plan that provides benefits for expenses incurred in the purchase of outpatient prescription drugs and is delivered, issued, executed, renewed, or approved for issuance or renewal in this State pursuant to P.L.1992, c.161 (C.17B:27A-2 et seq.), or approved for issuance or renewal in this State by the Commissioner of Banking and Insurance, on or after the effective date of this act, shall be subject to the provisions of this section if the health benefits plan restricts coverage for medications for the treatment of pain pursuant to a step therapy or fail-first protocol. - (1) The duration of the step therapy or fail-first protocol shall be determined by the prescriber. - (2) The carrier shall not require a covered person to try and fail on more than two pain medications before providing coverage to the covered person for the pain medication, including a generic drug product, which has been prescribed. - (3) Once a covered person has tried and failed on two pain medications, the carrier shall no longer require prior authorization for coverage of pain medication for the covered person, and the prescriber may write the prescription for the appropriate pain medication.
+Notwithstanding any other provision of law to the contrary, an individual health benefits plan that provides benefits for expenses incurred in the purchase of outpatient prescription drugs and is delivered, issued, executed, renewed, or approved for issuance or renewal in this State pursuant to P.L.1992, c.161 (C.17B:27A-2 et seq.), or approved for issuance or renewal in this State by the Commissioner of Banking and Insurance, on or after the effective date of this act, shall be subject to the provisions of this section if the health benefits plan restricts coverage for medications for the treatment of pain pursuant to a step therapy or fail-first protocol. - (1) The duration of the step therapy or fail-first protocol shall be determined by the prescriber. - (2) The carrier shall not require a covered person to try and fail on more than one pain medication before providing coverage to the covered person for the pain medication, including a generic drug product, which has been prescribed. - (3) Once a covered person has tried and failed on one pain medication, the carrier shall no longer require prior authorization for coverage of pain medication for the covered person, and the prescriber may write the prescription for the appropriate pain medication.
 The prescriber shall note in the covered person's medical record that the person tried and failed on the step therapy or fail-first protocol, and this shall suffice as prior authorization from the carrier. - (4) When the prescriber notes on the prescription that the step therapy or fail-first protocols have been met, a pharmacist may process the prescription without additional communication with the carrier. - b.
 As used in this section:

-"Generic drug product" means a drug product that is approved and designated by the federal Food and Drug Administration as a therapeutic equivalent for a reference listed drug product, including a drug product listed in the New Jersey Generic Formulary by the
+"Generic drug product" means a drug product that is approved and designated by the federal Food and Drug Administration as a therapeutic equivalent for a reference listed drug product, including a drug product listed in the New Jersey Generic Formulary by the Drug Utilization Review Council pursuant to P.L.1977, c.240 (C.24:6E-1 et al.).